hallvors/boar/README.md

 3.* For linux install ```xvfb```, this way gecko based slimerjs will run in true headless mode (in current state it there is no out of the box solution for that)

+!NB user who runs boar must have home directory, slimerjs will try to write files there

 ### Local use

 SlimerJS can use an environment variable to determine the exact Firefox binary to use.
 You may want to set SLIMERJS_LAUNCHER and point to a specific Firefox.exe or xulrunner instance.
 If SlimerJS fails to find Firefox automatically on your system, you *must* set this variable before you'll be able to run the next commands.